CSW Industrials, Inc. (CSWI) CEO Joe Armes on Q4 2020 Results - Earnings Call Transcript

 Joe Armes

-Yes, we’ve looked at that and it’s very minimal.
+Yes, we’ve looked at that, and it’s very minimal.
 There are a couple of projects on the books for hotels, but no retail that we’re aware of and that has not been historically a big part of our business at all.

 Jon Tanwanteng